 The No. 1 benefit is increased predictability.
 Subscription offerings create a reliable, recurring revenue stream, which is an important business KPI.
-They also help brands predict inventory needs, enabling them to optimize to meet consumer demand, while limiting risk of overstocking.
+They also help brands predict inventory needs, enabling them to optimize to meet consumer demand while limiting the risk of overstocking.

 Another critical point: Companies that generate recurring revenue are more attractive to investors and shareholders, as they are more stable.
 One reason for this is that companies that utilize a recurring revenue model have a tighter relationship with their customers.
 This results in greater customer loyalty.

 2. Helps maintain positive cash flow

 Cash flow is the amount of money that moves in and out of your business on a regular basis.
 It flows in when consumers purchase a product or when investors inject funds.
 It flows out when an organization spends money on resources like employees, infrastructure, and supplies.

 Subscription offerings help companies maintain positive cash flow because of the predictable revenue mentioned above.
 This allows them to settle debts, reinvest in themselves, and return money to shareholders.

 Brands with a transactional business model have to constantly put money in marketing and sales to attract new customers.
 This is a huge investment.
 It’s also inefficient.
 Acquiring a new customer is 5x as expensive as retaining an existing customer.

 With a subscription model, customers make payments on a regular basis, so businesses don’t have to focus on acquiring new customers to increase revenue.
 Instead, they have the freedom to concentrate on generating greater Customer Lifetime Value, which in turn, will improve their return on customer acquisition costs.
 We think of it as going deeper, not broader.